wangantian/wangantian.github.io/_resources/vitis_usage.md

 In this [link](https://wangantian.github.io//vitis_install/), a detialed step-by-step installation tutorial is provided.

 # Tutorial
-Vitis provide tutorial in Xilinx github page [https://github.com/Xilinx/Vitis_Accel_Examples/tree/main](https://github.com/Xilinx/Vitis_Accel_Examples/tree/main).
-I personally prefer the github repository for 2023.1 toolchain given its broader scope in examples.
+Vitis provides tutorials on the Xilinx GitHub page [https://github.com/Xilinx/Vitis_Accel_Examples/tree/main](https://github.com/Xilinx/Vitis_Accel_Examples/tree/main).
+I personally prefer the GitHub repository for the 2023.1 toolchain, given its broader scope in examples.
-There exist multiple versions for Vitis online.
+There are multiple versions of Vitis available online.
 Please try to follow the latest one.

-If you prefer GUI interface, the tutorial [https://xilinx.github.io/xup_compute_acceleration/Vitis_intro-1.html](https://xilinx.github.io/xup_compute_acceleration/Vitis_intro-1.html) provides necessary setting steps.
+If you prefer a GUI interface, the tutorial [https://xilinx.github.io/xup_compute_acceleration/Vitis_intro-1.html](https://xilinx.github.io/xup_compute_acceleration/Vitis_intro-1.html) provides necessary setting steps.

 # OpenCL and XRT (Xilinx RunTime)
-There exists multiple way to design the host side program, OpenCL and XRT Native API are the ones that close to hardware layer, and OpenCL version is built upon XRT Native API in short.
-It might be desirable
+There are multiple ways to design the host-side program; OpenCL and XRT (Xilinx RunTime) Native API are the ones closest to the hardware layer, and the OpenCL version is built upon the XRT Native API, in short.
+It might be desirable.

-[OpenCL](https://en.wikipedia.org/wiki/OpenCL) stands for Open Computing Language, which can also used for General Purpose GPU program desgin.
+[OpenCL](https://en.wikipedia.org/wiki/OpenCL) stands for Open Computing Language, which can also be used for general-purpose GPU program design.
 Its design idea can be generalized to different computing devices.
-However, it is not a good programming platform/language you can create without a template.
-It is a good idea to find the corresponding examples, and then modify them to fits our usage.
-Lots of online course resources provide OpenCL tutorials.
+However, it is not a good programming platform or language to create without a template.
+It is a good idea to find the corresponding examples and then modify them to fit our usage.
+Many online course resources offer OpenCL tutorials.

 # AXI interface
-The RTL IP core for vitis needs to follow AXI interfaces, there exist lots of variant of AXI protocol for RTL IP core.
-This youtube playlist [https://www.youtube.com/playlist?list=PLkqJVNOiuuHtNrVaNK4O1BSgczja4obeW](https://www.youtube.com/playlist?list=PLkqJVNOiuuHtNrVaNK4O1BSgczja4obeW) provides a good overview.
-Under the installation path of vivado: VIVADO_INSTAL_PATH/VERSION/data/xilinx_vip/hdl/ gives necessary HDL description of the protocol to deepen the understanding.
+The RTL IP core for Vitis needs to follow the AXI protocol; there are many variants of the AXI protocol for RTL IP cores.
+This YouTube playlist [https://www.youtube.com/playlist?list=PLkqJVNOiuuHtNrVaNK4O1BSgczja4obeW](https://www.youtube.com/playlist?list=PLkqJVNOiuuHtNrVaNK4O1BSgczja4obeW) provides a good overview.
+Under the Vivado installation path, VIVADO_INSTAL_PATH/VERSION/data/xilinx_vip/hdl/, the necessary HDL description of the protocol can be found to deepen understanding.

 # Basic Vitis running

-The below tutorial is adapted from [https://github.com/OCT-FPGA/Vitis-Tutorials-U280/tree/2022.2/VitisAccelHelloWorld](https://github.com/OCT-FPGA/Vitis-Tutorials-U280/tree/2022.2/VitisAccelHelloWorld).
+The tutorial below is adapted from [https://github.com/OCT-FPGA/Vitis-Tutorials-U280/tree/2022.2/VitisAccelHelloWorld](https://github.com/OCT-FPGA/Vitis-Tutorials-U280/tree/2022.2/VitisAccelHelloWorld).

 ## Lazy method for RTL kernel emulation
-Copy the entire directory of Vitis_Accel_Examples, and only keep the common and rtl_kernel directory, so you do not need to change the directory within the makefiles.
+Copy the entire Vitis_Accel_Examples directory, and keep only the common and rtl_kernel directories, so you do not need to change the directory in the makefiles.

 ## Cleaning building results
-There are lots of files generated during the building process, if you make any change, the safest way is to execute the following command to make sure your new build reflects the latest using the example makefiles.
+There are many files generated during the build process.
+If you make any change, the safest way is to run the following command to ensure your new build reflects the latest using the example makefiles.

 ```bash
 make cleanall